+3.)
+On a Windows device, find and open the file 'java.security' in Program Files (x86) > Java > jreX.X.X_X > lib > security > java.security (X being your Java version so may differ!)

 4.)
-On a Windows device, find and open the file 'java.security' in Program Files (x86) > Java > jreX.X.X_X > lib > security > java.security (X being your Java version so may differ!
+On a Linux device, find and open the file 'java.security' in /etc/java-X-openjdk/security/java.security (X being your Java version so may differ!)

 5.)
-On a Linux device, find and open the file 'java.security' in /etc/java-7-openjdk/security/java.security (X being your Java version so may differ!)

-6.)
-Now look for a non commented out line that begins 'jdk.tls.disabledAlgorithms' comment it out and underneath it add a new line with:
+Now look for a non commented out line that begins 'jdk.tls.disabledAlgorithms' - comment it out and underneath it add the following line:

 jdk.tls.disabledAlgorithms=SSLv3, EC, ECDHE, ECDH